-China, Mainland China or the PRCThe People's Republic of China, excluding, for the purpose of this document only, Hong Kong, Macau and Taiwan, unless otherwise specified; the term "Chinese" has a correlative meaning.
+The People's Republic of China, excluding, for the purpose of this document only, Hong Kong, Macau and Taiwan, unless otherwise specified; the term "Chinese" has a correlative meaning.

 CISO Chief Information Security Officer.

 Claim An occurrence that is the basis for submission and/or payment of a benefit under an insurance policy.
 Depending on the terms of the insurance policy, a claim may be covered, limited or excluded from coverage.